gonium/nacktenutzer/README.md

     $ middleman server

+from within the "website" directory.
 The site will then be rendered.
 You can access it on [````http://localhost:4567````](http://localhost:4567).

 Notes